OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 Select the datastore to import and click on "Import".
 After importing you should see a message indicating that the datastore was successfully imported.

-.. note:: If the vCenter instance features a read only datastore, please be aware that you should disable the SYSTEM representation of the datastore after importing it to avoid OpenNebula trying to deploy VMs in it.
+.. note:: If the vCenter instance features a read-only datastore, please be aware that you should disable the SYSTEM representation of the datastore after importing it to avoid OpenNebula trying to deploy VMs in it.

 .. _import_networks: